dhowe/RiTaV1/README.android.md

 7. When prompted select 'Copy File' then right click on it select 'Build Path' > 'Add to Build Path'

-8. Replace the code of 'MainActivity.java' with the following
+8. To test a simple example, replace the code of 'MainActivity.java' with the following:
 ```java
 package com.example.ritaexample;